Second hearing held for SCS FY 2021 proposed budget - Shelby County Reporter

 “I want to thank Mr. Miller for his service to Shelby County Schools,” Brooks said.
 “We are truly going to miss his expertise and things he has brought to our school system.”

-At the end of the meeting, Brooks spoke to and answered questions from local parents in attendance about the school district’s decision to reopen schools earlier this month with a staggered schedule for students, and the outlook beyond the first four-week period amid the ongoing COVID-19 pandemic.
+After the meeting, Brooks spoke to and answered questions from local parents in attendance about the school district’s decision to reopen schools earlier this month with a staggered schedule for students, and the outlook beyond the first four-week period amid the ongoing COVID-19 pandemic.

 “We recognize there are a lot of questions and concerns about traditional instruction and about remote instruction,” Brooks said.
 “Our instructional team is working on helping solve some of those issues.
 I know many of you want kids back in school five days a week, and we want kids back in school five days a week.”